Catappult/appcoins-diceroll-android-sdk/README.md

 ## 🚀 How to run it

-Even though a possible future dev variant is available, the app can only be ran in a release variant opening in Android Studio.
+Dev and Prod variants are available which can be chosen via BuildVariants and run on Android Studio.
-All the configuration is for the catappult connection is already setup.
+To correctly test the Application, update the [CATAPPULT_PUBLIC_KEY](https://github.com/Catappult/appcoins-diceroll-android-sdk/blob/master/gradle.properties#L28-L29) with the Sample key on [SDK Documentation](https://docs.catappult.io/docs/native-android-billing-sdk#faq).

 ## 🛠 Tech Notes